Secure $N$-dimensional Simultaneous Dense Coding and Applications: -dimensional simultaneous dense coding

 and the reduced density matrix in subsystem $A_1B$ is

 We can calculate the reduced density matrix in subsystem $A_2C$ in the same way and get $\rho_{A_2C}=I_{A_2C}/N^2$.
-Because $\rho_{A_1B}$ and $\rho_{A_2C}$ are independent of $(b_1, b_2)$ and $(c_1, c_2)$, Bob and Charlie know nothing about the encoded information before step 4 (\emph{Unlocking}).
+Because $\rho_{A_1B}$ and $\rho_{A_2C}$ are independent of $(b_1, b_2)$ and $(c_1, c_2)$, Bob and Charlie know nothing about the encoded information before step 4 (\emph{Unlocking}). $\Box$

-\subsection{SDC Protocol 2: Using $N$-dimensional W State}
+\subsection{SDC Protocol 2: using $N$-dimensional W state}

-Li and Qiu \cite{LQ07} presented a sufficient and necessary condition for a state of W-class being suitable for perfect teleportation and dense coding, and then they generalized the states of W-class to multi-particle systems with $N$-dimension:
+Li and Qiu~\cite{LQ07} presented a sufficient and necessary condition for a $N$-dimensional W state to be suitable for perfect teleportation and dense coding, and then they generalised the states of W-class to multi-particle systems with $N$-dimension: